juliomauro/GenPWPushPassword/README.md

 # GenPWPushPassword
-Script to generate password in pwpush
+Script to hide password in pwpush